Israel vows to increase Gaza strikes until there is "total, long-term quiet" amid barrage of Palestinian rocket fire

 In a televised address, Hamas' exiled leader, Ismail Haniyeh, said Israel bore responsibility.
 "It's the Israeli occupation that set Jerusalem on fire, and the flames reached Gaza," he said.

-Hamas hasn't commented on Israel's claims that it has killed dozens of fighters, including a number of senior commanders.
+Hamas confirmed on Wednesday that its top commander in Gaza City was killed in a strike.
+Israel claims it has killed dozens of the group's fighters, including a number of senior commanders.
 Islamic Jihad confirmed that three senior commanders were killed in a strike on their hideout in a Gaza City apartment building.

 Netanyahu said Israel had attacked hundreds of targets.
 The fiercest attack was a set of airstrikes that brought down an entire 12-story building.
 The building housed important Hamas offices, as well as a gym and some start-up businesses.
 Israel fired a series of warning shots before demolishing the building, allowing people to flee and there were no casualties.